awsdocs/amazon-route53-docs/doc_source/migrate-dns-domain-in-use.md

 This is the easiest method if you got a zone file from your current DNS service in [Step 1: Get your current DNS configuration from the current DNS service provider \(optional but recommended\)](#migrate-dns-get-zone-file)\.
 Amazon Route 53 can't predict when to create alias records or to use special routing types such as weighted or failover\.
 As a result, if you import a zone file, Route 53 creates standard DNS records using the simple routing policy\.
 For more information, see [Creating records by importing a zone file](resource-record-sets-creating-import.md)\.

+Before importing your zone file, do not forget to :
+- clean the **; SOA Record** section in it
+- clean the NS record lines starting with @ (host = root), let other ones starting with someone else (otherwise you will lose the delegation of those subdomains)

 **Create records individually in the console**
 If you didn't get a zone file and you just want to create a few records with a routing policy of Simple to get started, you can create the records in the Route 53 console\.
 You can create both alias and non\-alias records\.
 For more information, see the following topics: